 CT is considered the gold-standard in the diagnosis of pneumothorax.
 Thoracic ultrasound has more sensitivity than a supine chest radiograph (see: supine pneumothorax) for the identification of pneumothorax after blunt trauma.
 The other advantage of ultrasound is that it can be used at point-of-care.

-Visualising the junction between sliding lung and absent sliding is known as the lung point sign and is near 100% specific for pneumothorax and also gives an indication of pneumothorax size by its location.
-It is not able to be found in all pneumothorax cases (sensitivity is around 65%) especially large pneumothoraces where the lung is collapsed and there is globally absent sliding.
+Visualizing the junction between sliding lung and absent sliding is known as the lung point sign and is near 100% specific for pneumothorax.
+One may use the mid-axillary line as a landmark for subsequent semi-quantification of the pneumothorax volume.
+It is not able to be found in all pneumothoraces (sensitivity is around 65%) especially large pneumothoraces where the lung is collapsed and there is globally absent sliding.

 - seashore sign: normal lung sliding